Mainak0077/Data_Science_Hosing_Prediction/README.md

-# Data_Science_Hosing_Prediction
+# Data_Science_Kidney_Diease_Prediction

- Here we analyse the dataset for better understanding the prospect of prediction and also making a machine learning model
+I download the dataset from kaggle and analysis this by using matplotlib and seaborn.
+Then after analysing i create machine learning model for predicting the kidney diease prediction like logistic,knn etc.
+After that checking their accuracy score.